-Be sure the parking brake is firmly set when parked and the gear-shift lever is in PARK position.
-When parking on a hill you should apply the Parking Brake before placing the gear shift lever in PARK; otherwise the load on the transmission locking mechanism may make it difficult to move the selector out of PARK.
+Be sure the parking brake is firmly set when parked and the shift lever is in PARK position.
+When parking on a hill, you should apply the parking brake before placing the shift lever in PARK: otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.

 NOTE: The instrument cluster brake warning light indicates only that the parking brake is applied.
-You must be sure the parking brake is fully applied before leaving the vehicle.
+You must be sure the parking brake is fully applied before leaving 5 the vehicle.